 Brian has successfully prosecuted many high profile cases.
 His work on behalf of his clients has been featured in the national and international media, including Good Morning America and Nightline.

-Brian currently represents Captain Wren Thomas, who was kidnapped by Nigerian mercenaries while operating off the Coast of West Africa.
-Captain Thomas' story has been featured in national international media.
+Brian represented Captain Wren Thomas, who was kidnapped by Nigerian mercenaries while operating off the Coast of West Africa.
+Captain Thomas’ story has been featured in national and international media.
 The case has garnered attention not only because of the heroic acts of Captain Thomas during the attack and hostage situation but also because of connections to Boko Haram and corruption in West Africa.